ANR-DREAM/Trend_paper/README.md

 Python notebooks are in the folder Figure to produce each of the four figures of the paper.

-## List of Data Used in This Study
+## List of data used in this study

 | In Text Name      | File Name or Preprocessing        | Citation                | Link               |
 | ----------------- | -------------------------------- | ----------------------- | ----------------------- |